stibinator/DuAEF_Duik_Docs/src/docs/camera-rig.md

 - One position controller is used to control the camera only.
 - And a third controller controls only the point of interest.

-If you're interested in a more complex rig, with predefined trucks, pans, etc. for easy standard camera motion, and behaviours like shoulder camera, etc. [let us know](https://github.com/Rainbox-dev/DuAEF_Duik/wiki/Bug-Report-&-Feature-Request)!
+If you're interested in a more complex rig, with predefined trucks, pans, etc. for easy standard camera motion, and behaviours like shoulder camera, etc. [**let us know**](https://github.com/Rainbox-dev/DuAEF_Duik/wiki/Bug-Report-&-Feature-Request)!
 This could be added in a future version of Duik.